Deneb: Nomenclature

-α Cygni (Latinised to Alpha Cygni) is the star's designation given by Johann Bayer in 1603.
+α Cygni (Greco-Latinised to Alpha Cygni) is the star's designation given by Johann Bayer in 1603.
 The traditional name Deneb is derived from the Arabic word for "tail", from the phrase ذنب الدجاجة Dhanab al-Dajājah, or "tail of the hen".
 The IAU Working Group on Star Names has recognised the name Deneb for this star, and it is entered in their Catalog of Star Names.

 Denebadigege was used in the Alfonsine Tables, other variants include Deneb Adige, Denebedigege and Arided.
 This latter name was derived from Al Ridhādh, a name for the constellation.
 Johann Bayer called it Arrioph, derived from Aridf and Al Ridf, 'the hindmost' or Gallina.
 German poet and author Philippus Caesius termed it Os rosae, or Rosemund in German, or Uropygium – the parson's nose.
 The names Arided and Aridif have fallen out of use.

 An older traditional name is Arided /'ærɪdEd/, from the Arabic ar-ridf 'the one sitting behind the rider' (or just 'the follower'), perhaps referring to the other major stars of Cygnus, which were called al-fawāris 'the riders'.